Raghav2018/PredictingDonors/README.md

 If you want to extend this work, here are a few places to start:

-* Run regression the scored dataset generated from 'Donors.py' and estimate return from direct mailing to maximise donation profits.
+* Run regression on the scored dataset generated from 'Donors.py' and estimate return from direct mailing to maximise donation profits.

 Current Result
 ----------------------